SKIN CARE PRODUCTS

 18443

-While most chemicals in beauty products and cosmetics pose slight or zero risk, several have been associated to serious medical issues, such as cancer, and neurological harm.
-Chemicals in cosmetics invade your body through inhalation, ingestion, and the skin, and pose similar dangers as food chemicals, per this site.
+Though the majority of chemicals in beauty products and cosmetics pose minimal or no danger, dozens are associated to serious health conditions, such as neurological harm and cancer.
+Cosmetic chemicals can enter a person's body through the skin, inhalation, ingestion and internal use, and pose similar problems as food chemicals, per this site.

-Chemicals associated with cancer can be found in food and a lot of other common items.
-Still, no classification of consumer items is subject to less government oversight than cosmetics, including Patricia Wexler M.D.
+Chemicals and contaminants linked to cancer can be found in food, water, and a lot of other ordinary goods.
+Yet, no area of consumer goods is subject to less government inspection than cosmetics, including Patricia Wexler M.D.
 Dermatology Universal Anti-Aging Moisturizer with Sunscreen Broad Spectrum SPF 28.
-Although most of the chemicals in cosmetics most likely present little risk, your exposure to a few is associated with major health problems, including cancer.
+While most of the chemicals and contaminants in cosmetics likely present little risk, your exposure to some has been linked to substantial health concerns, such as cancer.